-Tiina H. Airaksinen works as University Lecturer in Asian Studies at the University of Helsinki (UH).
+Tiina H. Airaksinen works as University Lecturer in Asian Studies and vice dean of Faculty of Arts at the University of Helsinki.
 She has received the PhD degree majoring Chinese Modern History from the School of Oriental and African Studies and at the UH she has been granted a title Docent in Asian Studies.
 Dr. Airaksinen’s research and teaching interests cover topics such as construction of Chinese trans/national identities, Chinese legal history and Finnish-Chinese encounters.
 She has also researched development of imperialism in Asia and analysed university pedagogy related to Asian Studies.
 Recently she has been an editor to a book More Than Half the Sky: Chinese Women on History, Society and Culture (in Finnish: Enemmän kuin puoli taivasta: Kiinalainen nainen historiassa, yhteiskunnassa ja kulttuurissa, eds.
 Tiina Airaksinen, Elina Sinkkonen and Minna Valjakka).
 In addition, Dr. Airaksinen has written articles on Chinese nationalism, May Fourth Movement and didactic in Asian Studies.

 Paulos Huang has got his Ph.D. and Th.D. from University of Helsinki.
 After Post-Doctor work in Tokyo University, he has been an Adjunct Professor in University of Helsinki and a guest professor in several Chinese universities since 2002.
 Currently he is the chief editor for International Journal of Sino-Western Studies (SCOPUS & ESCI) and Yearbook of Chinese Theology (Brill).
 He focuses on six themes: Daoism & Chu culture and Confucianism, the Great National Studies, Sino-Christian Academic Theology, the dialogue between China and the West, Martin Luther & the medieval history, and Finnish Education.
 His main books are nine translated books of Martin Luther, Guodian No. 1 Chu Tomb and the Earliest Versions of Laozi & Taiyi sheng shui (1999 Tokyo), Confronting Confucian Understandings of the Christian Doctrine of Salvatiion (2010 Brill).

-Dušica Ristivojević 杜娟華 is Kone Foundation Bold Initiatives Researcher at the University of Helsinki.
-Before moving to Helsinki, Dušica worked as a lecturer in International Development at Dong-A University, South Korea, a lecturer in Gender Studies at the Central European University, Hungary, and as a Postdoctoral Researcher at the Institute of Modern History, Academia Sinica, Taiwan.
+Dušica Ristivojević 杜娟華 is Kone Foundation Bold Initiatives Senior Researcher at the University of Helsinki.
+Before moving to Helsinki, Dušica worked as a lecturer in International Development at Dong-A University, South Korea, a lecturer in Gender Studies at the Central European University, Budapest-Vienna, and as a Postdoctoral Researcher at the Institute of Modern History, Academia Sinica, Taiwan.
 She was a Chevening Fellow at the University of Oxford, MOFA Taiwan Fellow at the National Taiwan Normal University, and has served as a consultant for a number of in/formal organizations based in East Asia.
-Dušica is co-coordinating Sino-Nordic Gender Studies Network headquartered at the Nordic Institute of Asian Studies, U. of Copenhagen.
+Dušica is coordinating Sino-Nordic Gender Studies Network headquartered at the Nordic Institute of Asian Studies, U. of Copenhagen where she facilitates and participates in activist and academic exchanges between socially concerned scholars based in the Nordics and in China,Hong Kong, and Taiwan.

 Xiaoxu Liu is a PhD candidate at the Department of Teacher Education at the University of Helsinki.
 After getting her BA and MA in education from Northeast Normal University in China, she started her doctoral study at the University of Helsinki in 2015.
 She also studied in National Pingtung University in Taiwan for half a year as an exchange student.
 Her research interests include comparative education, education for diversity and Chinese minority education.